-This five-hour, online course presents practical ways for you and your colleagues to maintain hope during times of uncertainty.
+Part of the ‘Working Towards Wellbeing’ series, this five-hour, online course, part of the ‘Working Towards Wellbeing’ series, presents practical ways for you and your colleagues to maintain hope during times of uncertainty.

 With a clear, contemporary focus, the course examines what uncertainty means for us as human-beings, and how we can learn to manage it through self-compassion, mindfulness and storytelling – all in the context of our ever-changing work environment.